-In France, ETCS will allow a faster recovery in the event of disturbances compared to the current KVB legacy system which is driven by the so called VISA driving principle.
-Consequently, the deployment should lead to more robust performances
+In France, a study has shown that ETCS should allow a faster recovery in the event of disturbances compared to the current KVB legacy system which is driven by the so called VISA driving principle.
+Consequently, the deployment in-track and on-board should lead to more robust performances.